astrikov-d/dartcms/README.md

 You need the virtualenv package to start.
 Also, of course you need to create the database and database user before you'll run the installation script.

+If you want to change the LESS sources, you'll need to install the NodeJS and Grunt.

 Clone this repository to your local machine and rename conf/dev/project_settings_template.py to /conf/dev/project_settings.py.
 This is the start point for your project - settings file.
 Tune it and run the install/install.sh script.
 This script will install virtual environment for your project and all necessary dependencies